-Performance, film, live music, a street market and a Rhodes University-published book will all feature at the 2021 Schreiner Karoo Writers Festival (SKWF) which takes place on 3 and 4 September*.
+Performance, film, live music, a street market and a Rhodes University-published book will all feature at the 2021 Schreiner Karoo Writers Festival (SKWF) which takes place between 20-23 October 2021.

 Isobel Dixon from Graaff-Reinet was one of them.
 Now based in London, Isobel is one of the top literary agents in the world and represents Deon Meyer along with many other South African authors.

 Marais and du Toit are photo-journalists, writers, publishers and teachers operating from Cradock, Eastern Cape Karoo, South Africa.
 They will also be presenting their most recent book Karoo Roads 2.

 An SKWF favourite, Noseweek editor Martin Welz will report on unlocking the truth, and Maeder Osler of the Hantam Community Trust will read anecdotes from a unique community newspaper.

 Pop-ups from mime artist Richard Antrobus and a quartet from the Iva Collective (including Sam Collett and Buntu Duku) will add a shot of adrenalin.

 Also featured at the event will be the 'Arts Town Cradock (ATC)' project - an outcome of the maturing collaboration between the SKWF and founding sponsor, Amazwi South African Museum of Literature in Makhanda.
 Representing the ATC team, Lisa Ker will introduce ATC as an inclusive and healing initiative using the arts to improve community life and promote economic activity via tourism.